-While the majority of people plan to pay back a loan within the given term, other unexpected costs can prevent borrowers from being able to do so.
+While most people plan to pay back a loan within the given term, other unexpected costs can prevent borrowers from doing so.
 Defaulting on a payday loan can negatively impact your credit score.
-This can make it harder to gain credit in the future and a default may be reported to a debt collection agency to recover the money owed.
+This can make it harder to gain credit in the future, and a default may be reported to a debt collection agency to recover the money owed.

-The bottom line is that as long as you make the payday loan repayments in full and on time, the loan may be recorded on your credit file still, but it won’t have a negative effect on your credit score.
+The bottom line is that as long as you make the payday loan repayments in full and on time, the loan may be recorded on your credit file still, but it won’t harm your credit score.

 You might find that some lenders will give applications for certain types of credit greater scrutiny because you have borrowed from a payday lender in the past.

 Lenders may take a negative view if you have taken out payday loans regularly.
-This could limit what financial products and the rates which are available to you.
-All lenders will apply their own criteria to decide whether or not to lend to you.
+This could limit what financial products and rates which are available to you.
+In addition, all lenders will apply their own criteria to decide whether or not to lend to you.
 This means that you could be declined by one company yet be approved by another.

-Whenever you apply to borrow money, lenders will search your credit report before they offer you a loan.
+When you apply to borrow money, lenders will search your credit report before offering you a loan.